 “The Cancer House of Hope is so grateful to work with Sigma Gamma Rho on this initiative,” added Program Director Margaret Toomey.
 “Though COVID-19 has presented all of us with unique challenges and hardships, the same is especially true for those undergoing cancer treatment or those receiving a new cancer diagnoses.
 This Wig Drive will truly help us provide a broad selection of wigs for all who reach out for support.”

-During the Wig Drive, Sigma Gamma Rho is collecting donations in the form of brand new comb-less, full cap wigs as well as electronic contributions that will go directly toward the purchase of new wigs.
-New wigs will be purchased locally from Young’s Beauty Supply and Mike’s Beauty Supply, both of which are located in Springfield.
-New head scarves and wig caps are also accepted; though, like new wigs, they must have tags and be in protective packaging.
-In addition, Sigma Gamma Rho is offering a number of sponsorship packages inspired by renowned women vocalists of color, including Beyoncé Knowles, Selena Quintanilla-Perez, Mary J. Blige, and more.
+During the Wig Drive, Sigma Gamma Rho collected donations in the form of brand new comb-less, full cap wigs as well as electronic contributions that went directly toward the purchase of new wigs.
+New wigs were then purchased locally from Young’s Beauty Supply and Mike’s Beauty Supply, both of which are located in Springfield.
+New head scarves and wig caps were also accepted; though, like new wigs, they needed to have tags and be in protective packaging.
+In addition, Sigma Gamma Rho is offered a number of sponsorship packages inspired by renowned women vocalists of color, including Beyoncé Knowles, Selena Quintanilla-Perez, Mary J. Blige, and more.

 Sigma Gamma Rho’s Cancer Awareness and Health Program’s namesake was inspired by late academy award winning actress Hattie McDaniel, who was a member of Sigma Gamma Rho.
 McDaniel passed due to breast cancer in 1952 at the age of 59.
 Since then, the program both honors McDaniel’s memory while also serving as an educational resource for awareness around early detection, research and prevention.